CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 ## MISREPRESENTATION, DURESS AND UNDUE INFLUENCE

->Part of the problem here for the legal sub-process encoding, is to define the conditions and modalities under which certain situations can be made to either exacerbate or mitigate factors conducive to States of Misrepresentation, Duress and Undue Influence ; and consider approaches that are prone to mitigate rather than exacerbate these, in an AAS context under AALE process, bearing in mind the following:
+>Part of the problem here for the legal sub-process encoding, is to define the conditions and modalities under which certain situations can be made to either _**exacerbate or mitigate**_ factors conducive to States of Misrepresentation, Duress and Undue Influence ; and consider approaches that are prone to mitigate rather than exacerbate these, in an AAS context under AALE process, bearing in mind the following:
-- characterization of steps conducive to States of Misrepresentation, Duress and Undue Influence and encoding of sub-processes and encoding of mitigation sub-processes (could include machine learning techniques).
+>- characterization of steps conducive to States of Misrepresentation, Duress and Undue Influence and encoding of sub-processes and encoding of mitigation sub-processes (could include machine learning techniques).
-- interaction between (off-chain) human behaviors conducive to States of Misrepresentation, Duress and Undue Influence and (on-chain) AAS
+>- _**interaction between (off-chain) human behaviors**_ conducive to States of Misrepresentation, Duress and Undue Influence _**and (on-chain) AAS**_**_
-- sub-plots of either AAS being "fraudulently" internally programmed or externally hacked, or inversely, AAS being "non-fraudulently" insufficiently debugged, in ways conducive to States of Misrepresentation, Duress and Undue Influence, under AALE process
+>- _**sub-plots of either AAS being "fraudulently" internally programmed or externally hacked, or inversely, AAS being "non-fraudulently" insufficiently debugged**_, in ways conducive to States of Misrepresentation, Duress and Undue Influence, under AALE process.
-- concept of attribution to responsible human party (UETA/ESIGN etc.)
+>- concept of _**attribution to responsible human party (UETA/ESIGN etc.)**_
-- AAS+AALE combined systems ability to consistently self-monitor, report & correct parameters of actions conducive to States of Misrepresentation, Duress and Undue Influence, in particular discrepancies between human cognition / belief and AAS "truth" about evolving states of affairs.
+>- AAS+AALE combined systems ability to consistently _**self-monitor,**_ report & correct parameters of actions conducive to States of Misrepresentation, Duress and Undue Influence, in particular _**discrepancies between human cognition / belief and AAS "truth" about evolving states of affairs.**_
-- inclination of combined AAS & AALE systems to either mitigate or exacerbate problematic situations in States of Misrepresentation, Duress and Undue Influence.
+>- inclination of combined AAS & AALE systems to either _**mitigate or exacerbate**_ problematic situations in States of Misrepresentation, Duress and Undue Influence.
-- linkage back to legal concepts and sub-processes defined in previous Chapters.
+>- _**linkage back to legal concepts and sub-processes defined in previous Chapters.**_

 ### § 161.
 When Non-Disclosure Is Equivalent to an Assertion